 East of Fontvielle on the D 17 where it intersects D 78C and D 78D is Paradou, a small village.
-It's marked on the NK-31 map at right.
+It's marked on the NK-31 map below.
 The small D 78E or Route de Belle Croix road runs south-west out of Paradou, turning into the Route de l'Acqueduc.
 This is a minor country road, shown as a dotted line on the NK-31 map at right.
 That road eventually intersects the D 33 and becomes the D 82, but you reach the aqueduct shortly before that.

 The road intersects an arched stone aqueduct, running through a narrow passage cut through the structure.

 Don't worry — if you get on the correct road, you will notice the aqueduct!
 The road narrows to a single lane to pass through a former archway.